mista1984gmail/MyJourneysProject/README.md

 **About the project:** User can perform CRUD operations (create, read, update and delete), when planning trips.

-User can view all his travels.
+User can view all your travels.
 ![img.png](img/img1.png)

 User can create a new trip